-November 9, 2007
+November 18, 2009

-Senator Jim Sullivan and Representative Suzanne Jeskewitz, Co-chairpersons Joint Legislative Audit Committee State Capitol Madison, Wisconsin 53702
+Senator Kathleen Vinehout and Representative Peter Barca, Co-chairpersons Joint Legislative Audit Committee State Capitol Madison, Wisconsin 53702

-Dear Senator Sullivan and Representative Jeskewitz:
+Dear Senator Vinehout and Representative Barca:

-At the request of the departments of Commerce and Administration, and in accordance with s 13.94(1s), Wis.
-Stats., we have completed a financial audit of the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program for the fiscal years ending June 30, 2007, and June 30, 2006.
-We express our unqualified audit opinion on the Statement of Changes in Program Assets and related notes.
+At the request of the departments of Commerce and Administration, and in accordance with s.
+13.94(1s), Wis.
+Stats., we have completed a financial audit of the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program for the fiscal years ending June 30, 2009, and June 30, 2008.
+We have provided our unqualified audit opinion on the Statement of Changes in Program Assets.

-Under the program, the State has issued revenue obligations, such as bonds and commercial paper, to provide financing for payment of claims under the Wisconsin Petroleum Environmental Cleanup Fund Award (PECFA) program.
+Under the program, the State issued \$387.6 million in revenue bonds and commercial paper to provide financing for payment of claims under the Petroleum Environmental Cleanup Fund Award (PECFA) program and other program-related costs.
 These revenue obligations are not general obligation debt of the State.
-Instead, they are to be repaid primarily from petroleum inspection fees established under s.
-168.12(1), Wis.
-Stats., and collected by the Department of Revenue.

-During fiscal year 2006-07, the State collected \$75.4 million in petroleum inspection fees and made \$32.5 million in scheduled debt service payments, including \$19.8 million in principal repayment and \$12.7 million in interest.
-In addition, fees collected during the previous fiscal year were used for the early redemption of \$37.9 million in outstanding petroleum inspection fee revenue bonds.
-As of June 30, 2007, a total of \$272.6 million in revenue obligations remained outstanding, to be repaid from future petroleum inspection fees.
+Instead, they are to be repaid primarily from the \$0.02 per gallon fee charged to suppliers of petroleum products sold in Wisconsin.
+During fiscal year 2008-09, the State collected \$73.4 million in petroleum inspection fees and made \$28.2 million in debt service payments.
+As of June 30, 2009, a total of \$231.0 million in revenue obligations was outstanding.